 All natural YELLOW movie theatre popcorn

 For a truly authentic Movie Popcorn experience, this recipe includes an option to make your popcorn yellow!

 After many many batches of popcorn, I’ve settled on a combination of imitation saffron and tumeric powder as the best way to add an authentic yellow colour to the popcorn.
 I dissolve it in a touch of water, then swirl it around in the butter before adding the kernels.

 Caveat: You will get yellow fingers and tongue, just like when you indulge in Cheetos and Cheezels!
 There is also the slightest hum of warmth left on your tongue from the spices, barely noticeable.
 None of my friends noticed it – until I probed them repeatedly!!!
-There are also some teeny orangey specks on some of the the popcorn.

 For fellow food nerds interested in how I landed on this: The spices have to be dissolved in a touch of water because they don’t dissolve or seep into fat.
 This was also the problem with normal yellow food colouring – it doesn’t dissolve in fat.
 I tried emulsifying it by shaking in a jar with the butter, grinding with salt and sprinkling.
 I also found that using both spices achieved the colour I was after – tumeric alone makes the popcorn a crazy neon yellow colour, while saffron comes out a cheddar orange colour.